rio/notary-kubernetes/README.md

     kubectl cluster-info
     ```

-4. Verify that the cluster is reachable using the kubectl command.

-    ```bash
-    $ kubectl get nodes
-    NAME                       STATUS   ROLES    AGE   VERSION
-    k3d-k3s-default-server-0   Ready    master   37s   v1.19.4+k3s1
-    ```

-5. Deploy all services using the `scripts/deploy.sh` script.
+4. Deploy all services using the `scripts/deploy.sh` script.
 The commands
     executed by the script are idempotent.
 If anything goes wrong during installation
     like a timeout is reached because of a slow or disconnected internet connection
     you can just rerun the script.

     ```bash
-    Checking if kubectl is installed.
-    Checking if kustomize is installed.
-    Checking if helm is installed.
-    All required binaries found.
+    $ ./scripts/deploy.sh
     ### Installing cert-manager

     customresourcedefinition.apiextensions.k8s.io/certificaterequests.cert-manager.io created
     customresourcedefinition.apiextensions.k8s.io/certificates.cert-manager.io created
     customresourcedefinition.apiextensions.k8s.io/challenges.acme.cert-manager.io created